sugihAF/CRUD-Laravel-Sail/README.md

 Once the application is running, you can use the following endpoints to manage data:

-- **items:** `/items` – Add CRUD items menu.
+- **Items:** `/items` – Manage CRUD items.
-- **categories:** `/categories` – View categories.
+- **Categories:** `/categories` – View categories.

-You can test the CRUD operations by accessing these endpoints directly in your browser, or by using an API client like Postman or Insomnia to make requests.
+Test CRUD operations directly in your browser or use an API client (e.g., Postman, Insomnia) to make requests.

 ## Features

-- **Basic CRUD operations:** Allows users to Create, Read, Update, and Delete records.
+- **Basic CRUD operations:** Create, Read, Update, and Delete records.
-- **Dockerized environment:** Easy setup using Laravel Sail and Docker, providing a containerized development environment.
+- **Dockerized environment:** Easy setup using Laravel Sail and Docker.
-- **Database migrations:** Built-in migration support to manage the application's database schema.
+- **Database migrations:** Built-in support for managing the application's database schema.
-- **RESTful API structure:** The project follows RESTful conventions for its routes and controllers.
+- **RESTful API structure:** Follows RESTful conventions for routes and controllers.
-- **Scalable:** The project architecture allows for easy extension and modification.
+- **Scalable:** The project architecture allows easy extension and modification.